This fraction book printable is a wonderful way to introduce fraction vocabulary words and visual models to your students.

 - To begin, print off the book and the pictures.

-- Have the children cut out the pictures.
+- Now, have the children cut out the pictures.

-- Grab some glue for the instructional time.
+- Finally, grab some glue for the instructional time.

 How to Use This Fraction Book Printable